-In our weeks of testing the HTC Vive Pro, the new VR headset from HTC that offers a marginal upgrade in terms of visual fidelity to the original HTC Vive, we couldn’t help but draw some parallels to Microsoft’s Xbox One X.
+In our time with the HTC Vive Pro – the powerful VR headset from HTC that offers a marginal upgrade in terms of visual fidelity to the original HTC Vive – we couldn’t help but draw some parallels to Microsoft’s Xbox One X.

-They both offer the most powerful hardware in their respective categories.
-And, also, they are both significantly more expensive than the basic versions of those platforms.
+They both offer the most powerful hardware in their respective categories, and they're both significantly more expensive than the standard hardware editions on their respective platforms.

-And yet, despite being a better headset - objectively so - than the original HTC Vive (which, mind you, has been the best VR headset in our opinion for the last two years), that sticker price keeps popping up as a sore spot for us: Sure, the HTC Vive Pro is good, but does it warrant its astronomically high price tag?
+And yet, despite being objectively a better headset than the original HTC Vive (which has been the best VR headset in our opinion for the last two years), that sticker price keeps nagging: Sure, the HTC Vive Pro is good, but does it warrant its astronomically high price tag?
 Unless you’re a diehard, financially well-off VR enthusiast or an owner of a burgeoning VR arcade, the answer is probably no. It doesn’t.

 But it’s still one of the best damn VR headsets we’ve ever tested.

-The HTC Vive Pro will be available by itself – without Lighthouse sensors and controllers – starting on April 5, 2018.
-A complete package will be available later this year, with pricing to be announced at a later date.
+The HTC Vive Pro became available on its own – without Lighthouse sensors and controllers – on April 5, 2018.
+A complete package has been promised for later this year, with pricing to be announced, but we're still waiting for it.

 While HTC and other VR evangelists will likely focus their attention on the Pro’s uptick in visual fidelity – a native resolution of 2880 x 1600 (615 dpi) versus 2160 x 1200 on the original Vive – the Vive Pro has a number of design changes that are just as valuable as the Dual AMOLED display.